intrtl/IRLibIPad/README.md

 2. Add  `use_frameworks!` param to your `Podfile`.

-3. Add `IRLib` pod as a dependency to your projects targets:
+3. Add `IRLibIPad` pod as a dependency to your projects targets:

 ```
   target 'YourTarget' do